dogweather/forkful/content/en/cpp/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?
-Command line arguments let users influence a program's behavior without changing the code.
-Programs use them to get input params, filepath, or operation mode, saving time and giving flexibility.

 ## How to:
 In C++, command-line arguments are received in `main()` as an array of character pointers.
 Here's how you grab them: